ellerbrock/talis.github.io/topics/builds.md

 body_class: builds
 ---

-As part of our commitment to Continuous Integration[^1], we should configure an automated build for each of the products and code libraries that we release or ship.
+As part of our commitment to Continuous Integration[^1], we configure an automated build for each of the products and code libraries that we release or ship.

 There are many ways to script an automated build, we currently use a mixture of ANT[^2], Grunt[^3] and in some cases Make[^4].
 Sometimes the selection of tool is driven by our preference and experiences, at other times it is driven by kind of project we are working on.
-For example we have to use Maven[^5] for building some of Java projects because its the most appropriate tool for that.
+For example we use Maven[^5] for building some of Java projects because its the most appropriate tool for that.

 ### Build Steps